Rabz2210/DecisionEngine-GoLang/README.md

-# Honest Backend Engineer Technical Assessment
+x# Honest Backend Engineer Technical Assessment

 >
 > 🤓 This repository contains a technical assessment to be used by candidates for the Backend Engineer position at Honest.